pantheon-systems/documentation/source/docs/guides/two-factor-authentication.md

 ![TFA OneLogin Config](../assets/images/tfa-wp-onelogin-config.png)
 4. Configure the “Authentication Factors” found under settings and add an appropriate TFA solution that will work for your users.
 ![TFA OneLogin Methods](../assets/images/tfa-onelogin-tfa-methods.png)
 5. Create user accounts by using the “Users” administration area in OneLogin and clicking “New User”.
-Make sure that the “Username” field in OneLogin matches their WordPress usernames.
+Make sure that the “Username” and "Email" field in OneLogin matches their WordPress usernames and email.
 ![TFA OneLogin New User](../assets/images/tfa-onelogin-new-user.png)

 ### WordPress Instructions